California court speeds review of adverse ruling on bullet train project

-SACRAMENTO, California (Reuters) - A California appeals court has agreed to expedite its review of a lower court ruling that could derail Governor Jerry Brown’s plan to build an 800-mile high-speed rail system in the most populous U.S. state, court documents showed.
+SACRAMENTO, Calif., Feb 18 (Reuters) - A California appeals court has agreed to expedite its review of a lower court ruling that could derail Governor Jerry Brown’s plan to build an 800-mile high-speed rail system in the most populous U.S. state, court documents showed.

 The decision by the third district court of appeals, issued on Friday in response to a request by the state for a speedy ruling, relates to California’s appeal of a November decision by a California judge against the state’s plan to issue more than $8 billion in bonds to help build the rail system.